 You should design case studies around customer success stories.
 Include testimonials from your existing customers, the products and services you offered, and how they solved customer problems.

-Include data about how your product helped clients—by boosting revenue, improving workflows, increasing customer satisfaction, or raising net promoter scores—like in this example.
+Include data about how your product helped clients — by boosting revenue, improving workflows, increasing customer satisfaction, or raising net promoter scores.

 The language you use during your B2B sales discussions impacts the customer.